This non-profit organization shall be called the American Association of State Climatologists, Inc.

 - A majority of Council members voting may direct the Executive Board to act on behalf of the Council for specified purposes.

-- This constitution may be amended only by a mail ballot of the Voting Membership of the Association, or by Voting members attending the annual open meeting.
+- This constitution may be amended by email ballot of the Voting Membership of the Association or by Voting members attending the annual open meeting.

-- Submission of a proposed amendment of the Association shall require a majority vote at a scheduled meeting or a petition to the Executive Board signed by at least ten Members.
+- Submission of a proposed amendment of the Association shall require a majority vote via email or at a scheduled meeting, or a petition to the Executive Board signed by at least ten Members.

-- Adoption of an amendment shall require a two-thirds majority of Voting Members who cast a vote.
+- Adoption of an amendment shall require a two-thirds majority of Voting Members who cast a vote via email or at a scheduled annual meeting.

 - The rules contained in Robert's Rules of Order Revised shall govern the Association in all cases to which they are applicable, and in which they are not inconsistent with the Constitution or By-Laws of the Association.